dusk-network/merkle/README.md

 tree.insert(4, 21);
 tree.insert(7, 21);

-// After elements have been inserted, theroot will change. assert_eq!(tree.root(), &U8(42));
+// After elements have been inserted, the root will change. assert_eq!(tree.root(), &U8(42));
 ```